Pylons/pyramid/docs/narr/templates.rst

 Templating with :term:`Chameleon` Text Templates
 ------------------------------------------------

-:mod:`repoze.bfg` also allows for the use of templates which are composed entirely of non-XML text via :term:`Chameleon`.
+:mod:`pyramid` also allows for the use of templates which are composed entirely of non-XML text via :term:`Chameleon`.
 To do so, you can create templates that are entirely composed of text except for ``${name}`` -style substitution points.